-You can soak the rice paper in water and it will work fine, but for a richer, more turkey skin like texture, soak it in canned coconut milk before wrapping it around your steamed turkey.
+You can soak the rice paper in water and it will work fine, but for a richer, more turkey skin like texture, soak it in canned coconut milk or oil before wrapping it around your steamed turkey.

 I also recommend brushing a sauce on top of the adhered rice paper skin.
 This is an easy two-step process.

 Two, if you want it to be really awesome, halfway through the baking process, baste what you can reach of the seitan roast with this awesome, simple sauce:

 - A touch of the Better Than Bouillon No Chicken Base

 - A little canned coconut milk or oil and

 - A squeeze of ketchup (I’m serious) (if you hate ketchup, sub tomato sauce, but I promise this is awesome)

 Instructions in the sections below on making the skin.